Cognitive Behavioral Therapy in Treating Addiction

 - Post-traumatic Assessment Follow-up

-At Serenity Acres, the goal of cognitive behavioral therapy is to teach our clients to recognize situations in which they are most likely to drink or use drugs, avoid these circumstances if possible, and cope with other problems and behaviors which may lead to substance abuse.
+At Serenity Acres, the goal of cognitive behavioral therapy in addiction treatment is to teach our clients to recognize situations in which they are most likely to drink or use drugs, avoid these circumstances if possible, and cope with other problems and behaviors which may lead to substance abuse.
 This therapy is customized to each patient since everyone’s triggers and past issues are unique.

 - Gatchel, R. J., & Rollings, K. H. (2008).
 Evidence-informed management of chronic low back pain with cognitive behavioral therapy.
 The Spine Journal,8(1), 40-44.